 Consume 30 percent lean protein, 30 percent healthy fat and 40 percent low-glycemic carbohydrates in order to optimize fat-burning.
 These numbers are approximate, but they can be used to figure out about how many grams of each macronutrient you should take in per meal or snack.

 Perform three to five resistance training workouts per week, no loner than 60 minutes in duration each.
 Follow that up with 30 to 60 minutes of cardiovascular exercise per day, depending on your fitness level.
 Cardio training is cumulative, meaning that several smaller sessions are equivalent to one long-duration workout.

-Purchase a few helpful supplements.
-Purchase a whey protein powder to use as a mid-meal snack and/or post- and pre-workout shake.
+Ask your doctor about whether to incorporate supplements — for example, a whey protein powder to use as a mid-meal snack and/or post- and pre-workout shake.
 Liquid amino acids can also be used as an alternative.
-Choose a fat-burning product with 300 milligrams of EGCG and 200 milligrams of caffeine, which has been shown to elevate metabolic rate.

 Eat one free or "cheat" meal per week.
 This means whatever cravings you have experienced during your week of dieting, you may now indulge.
 Eat whatever you want for one meal without worrying about the calories.
 This once-per-week cheat keeps you body from down-shifting its metabolic rate, which can stop your weight loss efforts dead in their tracks.
 Keep the cheat to one meal, once per week.